 However, as early as the 1920s, it was pointed out that one could use so-called combinators to specify such data flow, without ever explicitly having to name parameters.

 Combinators have not been used in mainstream mathematics, but at various times they have been somewhat popular in the theory of computation, although their popularity has been reduced through being largely incompatible with the idea of data types.

-Combinators are particularly easy to set up ini Mathematica—essentially by building functions with composite heads.
-Here's how the standard combinators can be defined:
+Combinators are particularly easy to set up in Mathematica—essentially by building functions with composite heads.
+Here’s how the standard combinators can be defined:

 If one defines the integer n—effectively in unary—by Nest[s[s[k[s]][k]],k[s[k][k]],n] then addition is s[k[s]][s[k[s[k[s]]]][s[k[k]]]], multiplication is s[k[s]][k] and power is s[k[s[s[k][k]]]][k].
 No variables are required.

 The problem is that the actual expressions one gets are almost irreducibly obscure.
 I have tried to find clear ways to represent them and their evaluation.
 I have made a little progress, but have certainly not been fully successful.[back to top]

 Some people asked about differences between what is possible in printed and on-screen notation.